-I was in Home Goods the other day…you can always find me in the kitchen wares department…I happened upon this deep Lodge cast iron pan.
+As I was shopping in Home Goods the other day, you can always find me in the kitchen goodies section, I happened upon this deep Lodge cast iron pan.
 You can find it here!
-OMG…cinnamon rolls and biscuits came to mind.
-I knew I would need some help with a recipe so I went to Pinterest to see if I could find an amazing one for Cinnamon Rolls…see…I am not much of a baker.
-Baking is a bit to exact for me.
-I found this one from Baker by Nature…with just a few of my own tweaks…it was fabulous…more than fabulous…may have been one of the best I have ever had…so light and fluffy!
+OMG!
+Fluffy Cinnamon Rolls and homemade biscuits came to mind.
+However, I knew I would need some help with a recipe.
+So, I logged onto Pinterest to see if I could find an amazing one for Cinnamon Rolls.
+See, I am not much of a baker.
+Baking is a bit too exact for me.
+Luckily, I found this recipe from Baker by Nature.
+With just a few of my own tweaks, I must admit they were fabulous.
+More than fabulous.
+Just may have been one of the best Fluffy Cinnamon Rolls I have ever tasted.
+So light, and super fluffy!

-Just to be clear…this is NOT the quickest or easiest of recipes.
+Just to be clear, this is NOT the quickest, or easiest of recipes.
 Of course, I had to make it a bit more difficult, given that I kneaded the dough by hand.
-My electric stand mixer broke a few months ago…since I do not bake…why replace?
-If I made this recipe again…even with a new mixer…I would still do it by hand.
-As I go through making the recipe below…I’ll let you know what I did differently.
-I thought I would never say these words…but…Let’s get BAKING!
+My electric stand mixer broke a few months ago.
+Since I do not bake that often, why replace?
+If I made this recipe again, even with a new mixer, I would still do it by hand.
+My technique really did produce super Fluffy Cinnamon Rolls.
+As I go through the steps below, I’ll be sure to let you know what I did differently.

 I just had the feel for when the dough was properly kneaded.
 Place dough in lightly oiled bowl.
 Cover with plastic wrap and allow to double in size.
 This will take about an hour.

-As the rolls are baking, slice up the bacon in little pieces and crisp up.
+If you are adding bacon, as the rolls are baking, slice up the bacon in little pieces and crisp up.
 Drain the excess grease on paper towels.

-I swear these were the best, the best Cinnamon Rolls I ever tasted.
+I swear, these were the best Fluffy Cinnamon Rolls I ever tasted.
 Big shoutout to Baker by Nature for creating the original recipe.
-Hope you do not mind my tweaks!
-I promise, you will want to make these again and again…ENJOY!!!
+Hopefully, you do not mind my tweaks!
+I promise, you will want to make these again and again.
+ENJOY!!!